Open-Seed/led-controller/README.md

 1. Open the `settings.h` file to update the settings as per your setup
 2. For the `CONFIG_STRIP` option, choose one of `BRIGHTNESS`, `RGB`, or `RGBW`.
 3. Update the `CONFIG_PIN_*` with the pins your are planning to use.
+4. Integration configuration:

+   - For Home Assistant Device integration set `ENABLED_HOME_ASSISTANT` true
-4. Update the `MQTT Topics` if required, for instance running more than one device and you do not want them grouped.
+   - For MQTT Entity integration set `ENABLED_MQTT` true and update the `MQTT Topics` if required,for instance running more than one device and you do not want them grouped.

 ### Loading the firmware